abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 ![Terminal object](../02_category/terminal_object_internal.svg)

-(Confusingly the diagram seems to depict multiple functions from elements of each set to the singleton set which may seem to contradict the "exactly one" statement above.
-Note however that each arrow from the same source set is a single colour, meaning it is the same function being applied to each element.)

 It turns out that this property defines the singleton set uniquely i.e. there is no other set that has it, other than the sets that are isomorphic to the singleton set.
 This is simply because, if there are two sets that have it, those two sets would also have unique morphisms between _themselves_ so they would be isomorphic to one another.
 More formally, if we have two sets $X$ and $Y$ such that $\exists!X \to 1 \land \exists!Y \to 1$ and they both hold this property ("exactly one function from any other set to this set") then we also have $X \cong Y$.

 ![Terminal object](../02_category/terminal_object_internal_isomorphisms.svg)